Azure/linux-on-azure-levelup/Module 5 - OS Performance Management/README.md

 #### iostat

-The iostat utility provides an overview of disk I/O utilization.
+The `iostat` utility provides an overview of disk I/O utilization and can help identify bottlenecks that are related to the disk subsystem.

 ```bash
 iostat -dxtm 1 5